 Construction worker dies in fall at Disney's Epcot park

 LAKE BUENA VISTA, Fla.
-(AP) — Sheriff's officials say a worker died after falling at a construction site behind the France pavilion in the Epcot theme park at Walt Disney World.
+(AP) — Sheriff's officials say a worker died after falling at a construction site behind the France pavilion in the Epcot theme park at Walt Disney World in Florida.

-The Orange County Sheriff's Office did not specify what 58-year-old George Grimes was doing when he fell shortly after 5 p.m.
+The Orange County Sheriff's Office didn't specify what 58-year-old George Grimes was doing when he fell shortly after 5 p.m.
 Tuesday.

-The Reedy Creek Fire Department said the man died at the scene.
+The Reedy Creek Fire Department says the man died at the scene.

 View Comments